Artiavis/justabloginthepark.com/content/post/2018/03/17/review-java-concurrency-in-practice.md

 title = "Review: Java Concurrency in Practice" date = "2018-03-17T23:50:00-04:00" description = ""
-tags = ["java", "programming", "software-engineering"]
+tags = ["java", "programming", "software-engineering", "concurrency"]
 +++

 I was recently assigned to a new project at work, which requires some concurrent